VMware vCenter Server can be configured to store its event logs in a Microsoft SQL database. Collection from a Microsoft SQL database requires:

 Click Import, and then browse to and open the XML file that you downloaded from LogRhythm.

-In the Connection String box, you need to replace "DSN=vCenter;" with the correct DSN for your environment.
+In the Connection String box, you will need to replace vCenter with the data source name.

 - If you want to validate the current settings, click Test.